bosonprotocol/community/BugBountyProgram.md

 *  Not profiting from or allowing any other party to profit from a vulnerability outside of the payouts made by this program.
 *  Reporting vulnerabilities with no conditions, demands, or ransom threats.
 Social Engineering attacks against Boson Protocol contributors is deemed a violation with respect to this program.
 Researchers engaging in Social Engineering attacks against Boson Protocol contributors will be banned from this program.
 We define Social Engineering as acts that influence people to perform security-impacting actions or divulge confidential information.
-*  Asking our permission before disclosing the vulnerability
+*  Asking our permission before disclosing the vulnerability.

 ## How to submit your vulnerability